North Lamar High School to ‘Showcase’ campus

 A showcase of the North Lamar High School clubs and organizations will take place in the cafeteria from 6 to 6:30 p.m.
 Representatives will explain what their group has to offer students and how to become involved.

-Refreshments will be served and guests may want to take advantage of purchasing a yearbook for the special price of $45.
+Refreshments will be served, and guests may purchase a yearbook for the special price of $45.

 Following the Showcase, guests can join fans in the gym to show their support for the North Lamar Pantherettes as they play Melissa in volleyball.